codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 It's a very simplistic application and everything is saved to a json file.
 Recently I thought that having everything synced between my personal and work laptops would be a great idea.

-Getting a relational database for that would be very annoying, I don't want to deal with a schema right now also I don't want to be stuck with my past decisions, and the application is already saving a json file, for this case DynamoDB is a good option (and if we chose an rdbms I could not write about Dynamo).
+Using a relational database for that would be very annoying.
+I don't want to deal with a schema right now and I don't want to be stuck with my past decisions.
+Since the application is already saving a JSON file, DynamoDB is a good option (and if I chose an RDBMS, I could not write about DynamoDB).

 ## Part 1 - Getting access to DynamoDB and the `aws` CLI

 We need access to our application to read and write.
-Is good pratice to have a user for each application, so we will create one and assign a role to him.
+Is good pratice to have a user for each application, so we will create one and assign a role to it.

 When creating a user for your application you must know which kind of permissions you will give to him, starting with the `Access Type`.
 In this case, we are creating a user for our application, so we don't have any reason to give access to the AWS Management Console.